 Table of Contents

 In recent years, Peloton has made waves for its interactive programming and very expensive bike.
 At half the cost, the Schwinn IC4 Indoor Cycling Bike offers an alternative for those wanting app connectivity, durability, and a great value.
-I believe this piece of equipment could be a solid cardio addition to your home or garage gym.
+Similar to some of the best rowing machines or best treadmills, I believe this piece of equipment could be a solid cardio addition to your home or garage gym.

 If you know me, you know that I already believe the Schwinn Airdyne Pro is the best air bike around.
 I’m glad to see they have released the Schwinn IC4, which is an upgrade from the brand’s first iteration, the IC3 bike.
 With the IC4, you get magnetic resistance instead of the friction pads of the IC3 and technology to connect with apps like Peloton and Zwift.